jonathan401/Books-Inventory/README.md

 1. This would be a personal library
 2. The library class should be able to contain Book objects?
 3. Each Book object should have at least the following properties:
-  a.
-A Title
+  - A Title
-  b.
-An Author
+  - An Author
-  c.
-A unique ID that would be used to distinguish the Book object from other Book objects
+  - A unique ID that would be used to distinguish the Book object from other Book objects
-  d.
-Genre
+  - Genre
 4. The library books should be organized into collections based on genre, format, type, e.t.

 Methods=>